Asad-94/Text-Summarization-Extractive-and-Abstractive/readme.md

 # Text-Summarization-Extractive-and-Abstractive
-In this assignment, the performance of different text summarization methods is compared when applied on a set of 15 articles of your choice.
+In this assignment, the performance of different text summarization methods is compared when applied on a set of 15 articles of our choice.
 The articles are taken from Wikipedia and they belong to different categories.

 For extractive summarization methods, LSA based, TextRank and TF-IDF methods are used.